COVID-19 Policies and Procedures

-(2) Temperature Scans: We have installed a temperature scanner next to the security desk in the lobby.
+(2) Temperature Scans: We will continue using the temperature scanner located next to the security desk in the lobby.
 Although not required, we strongly encourage you to use the temperature scanner every time you enter the building.
 The results of the scan won’t be seen by anyone else, but if you show a temperature above 100.4 degrees, you should not come further into the building and should seek testing for the virus.

 Many doors will be propped open inside the building.
 For doors that are not open, please push with your wrists or forearms, or pull with a paper towel or cloth.
 Please wash your hands and/or use the hands-free sanitizer stations frequently throughout the day.

 Please do not plan on coming into the building unless you have class or other academic reason for being on-site.

 Consistent with public health guidance, all members of the community are required to wear masks in all public areas of the building, including classrooms, the library, and the elevators, and to socially distance from others (a minimum of six feet between individuals)